metaclass-nl/MetaclassAuthenticationGuardBundle/Resources/doc/Installation.md

 	do not come from his IP address.
 However, he may take a vacation and not log in for some weeks or so.
 	This setting basically says how long this vacation may be and still be allowed to log in because of his user agent.

+9. Garbage collection delay

+    keepCountsFor

+    For how long the requestcounts will be kept before being garbage-collected.
+Values like "4 days".

+    If you have enabled the user interface for user administrators to look into why a user may have been blocked, this is how long they can look back in time to see what happened.

+    This value must allways be set longer then both blockUsernamesFor and blockIpAddressesFor, otherwise counters will be deleted before blocking should end and no longer be counted in for blocking.

+    Currently the user interface shows no information about active releases, but for future extension this value also acts as a minimum for how long releases will be kept before being garbage collected, but if allowReleasedUserOnAddressFor (or allowReleasedUserByCookieFor) is set to a longer duration, the releases will be kept longer (according to the longest one).

 Notes